marmelab/react-admin/packages/ra-i18n-i18next/README.md

 # i18next i18n provider for react-admin

-i18next i18n provider for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST/GraphQL services.
-It relies on [i18next](https://www.i18next.com/).
+[i18next](https://www.i18next.com/) adapter for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST/GraphQL services.

 You might prefer this package over `ra-i18n-polyglot` when:
 - you already use i18next services such as [locize](https://locize.com/)